devbaji/vue3-google-login/README.md

 ## Using Google SDK

-If you want to directly use the API provided by [Google Identity Services JavaScript SDK](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library) without even initializing the plugin, you can `googleSdkLoaded` wrapper function to do that.
+If you want to directly use the API provided by [Google Identity Services JavaScript SDK](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library) without even initializing the plugin, you can use `googleSdkLoaded` wrapper function to do that.
 This will run an action in which you can use the API directly, and under the hoods it will make sure that this action is performed only after the SDK library is fully loaded.

 Here is an example showing how we can use `googleSdkLoaded` wrapper function to create a custom login button